There are no shoulds or shouldn’ts. There’s only what works and what doesn’t.

 – paraphrased from the Conversations with God book series by Neale Donald Walsch

-I previously decided to focus this blog on four areas: Bookselling, Simpler Living, Writing Life and Spirituality.
-I’ve allowed myself the Hodgepodge section for occasional posts on whatever else I want to write about.
+I previously decided to focus my blogging on four areas: Bookselling, Simpler Living, Writing Life and Spirituality.
+I’ve allowed myself a Hodgepodge section for occasional posts on whatever else I want to write about.

-The Spirtuality category, however, has been neglected.
+The Spirituality category, however, has been neglected.
 This week, I considered eliminating it, but I’m not going to do that.

 Still, I can think of several reasons why I might not make a good spirituality writer.
 Here are three: